gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Powerful dependency management
 Dependency management is at the heart of every build.
 In Gradle 1.0 we've moved away from using Ivy for dependency resolution.
 The dependency resolution engine has been rebuilt from the ground up; it is now faster, more accurate and more flexible.

-With full DSL support for Maven and Ivy repository formats, combined with offline support, the ability to refresh dependencies, and better control over version conflict resolution, we feel that Gradle 1.0 raises the bar for dependency management in build automation.
-We will continue to innovate in this space, with plans to take the dependency management that works so well for Java and adapt it to other languages and technologies.
+With full DSL support for Maven and Ivy repository formats, offline builds, the ability to refresh dependencies, and better control over version conflict resolution, we feel that Gradle 1.0 raises the bar for dependency management in build automation.
+As we continue to innovate in this space, we plan to take the dependency management that works so well for Java and adapt it to other languages and technologies.

 #### Offline builds